-In the specific case of Starviewer, the contingency measures could range from the ability to diagnose from the acquisition devices' workstations to being able to transfer studies to USB drives in case of network or PACS failure.
-Unlike centralised or cloud visualisation solutions, Starviewer is a decentralised software where each visualisation workstation is independent from each other.
+The contingency measures could range from the ability to diagnose from the acquisition devices' workstations to being able to transfer studies to USB drives in case of network or PACS failure.

 Calibrate your displays to ensure a correct visualisation.

 The correct visualisation of medical images requires taking measures in order to ensure that what is displayed is consistent with what the human user perceives.
 You shall calibrate your displays, ensure their operation, use medical displays, do periodic checks, etc.